UO-CIS-322/proj1-pageserver/README.md

    may work, but our experience has not been good; if you don't have a Raspberry Pi in hand yet, you may want to test on shared server ix.
 * You will need Python version 3.4 or higher.
-* Designed to work in "user mode" (unprivileged).
-Could  fail if port selected in CONFIG.py is already in use.
+* Designed to work in "user mode" (unprivileged), therefore using a port number above 1000 (rather than port 80 that a privileged web server would use)

 ### Assignment ###
 * Fork this repository to create your own repository on Github.
 (Read the 'git' documentation as needed.)